Weetynn/news-sentiment-gdp-malaysia/README.md

     ▪️ Although high-frequency indicators are used in nowcasting, the study applies them to a quarterly forecasting task due to the available data.

+#### 📌 Project Questions

+The questions that this study aims to address are outlined as follows:

+    ▪️ Does the news sentiment index which is computed in the study accurately reflect the BCI and CSI published by the MIER?

+    ▪️ How was the performance of the Mandarin text-derived news sentiment when compared to the English text-derived news sentiment in the work of Chong et al. (2021)?

+    ▪️ Which of the four demand-side components (private investment, private consumption, imports, and exports) of GDP exhibited a strong correlation with the newly constructed news sentiment index, and which of the components showed a weak correlation to the index?